 Trailers and sidecars

-You can tow a trailer behind your motorbike if
+You can tow a trailer behind your motorcycle if

 • you have a full motorcycle licence

-• your motorbike has an engine capacity of at least 125 cc.
+• your motorcycle has an engine capacity of at least 125 cc.

-For more details about the rules on towing with a motorbike, see GOV.UK.
+For more details about the rules on towing with a motorcycle, see GOV.UK.

 Remember to check your insurance policy before towing: not all policies will cover it.